 - The police may have prevented or denied the driver's ability to obtain an independent chemical test.

 Find out more about building your defense with these common case strategies.
-Contact Eric J. Olson.
+Contact Olson Defense.